Updated April 2021

 Step 1 – Export Data to a CSV file

-Shopify recommends that merchants use CSV files to perform a manual backup of their store.
+Shopify suggests that merchants can use CSV files to perform a manual backup of their store.
 It is important to note that you cannot export your entire store – just parts of it.
 The following data can be exported from your Shopify store using CSV files:

 - Gift cards